rja907/g-v/README.md

 The project was made using Django and React.
 (My first complete project using Django and I used React after about a year.
 So much has changed.
 The new React DevTools are were really helpful)

+## Bonus: Deploy project
+I used a DigitalOcean droplet to deploy this project!
+You can check out the app [here](http://142.93.222.251:8000/).

+(To see the responses from the backend endpoint, I recommend downloading [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) Chrome extension)
+The backend endpoint for returning a list of genes can be seen [here](http://142.93.222.251:8000/api/find_all_genes) and the backend endpoint for returning the variants of ACE gene can be seen [here](http://142.93.222.251:8000/api/find_all_variants/q=ACE).

 ## Backend
 First, I made all the backend endpoints using Django in `src/api`.